dapark3/SpoofDetectorAuxRepo/Documentation/Deployment.md

 ### 4. Install dependencies
  - Open a CLI instance
  - Python:
-   - In the Project/src/Model directory, run <code>pip install -r requirements.txt</code>
+   - In the Model directory, run <code>pip install -r requirements.txt</code>
  - Node:
-   - In the Project/src/View directory, run <code>npm install</code>
+   - In the View directory, run <code>npm install</code>

 ### 4. Run the Application
- - Locate node.js in Project/src/View
+ - Locate node.js in View
  - PyCharm allows devs to run a localhost with a single-click in a web browser
- - Alternatively, you can CD into Project/src/View using a CLI and run <code>node node.js</code>
+ - Alternatively, you can CD into View using a CLI and run <code>node node.js</code>
    - The webpage can be viewed from localhost:3000
  - The application should run and display a topographic map with individual drone data points

 ### 5. Troubleshooting
  - Check console to ensure web page is recieving data from the server
- - Check to make sure 'cesiumInput.json' exists
+ - Check to make sure 'clean_data.json' exists
  - Check to ensure paths are correct and code is not breaking in console

 ### 6. Critical or Vulnerable Components:
- - Cesium relies on 'cesiumInput.json' to write data points to the map
+ - Cesium relies on 'clean_data.json' to write data points to the map
  - handle_server_data requests the data from a server
  - DataProccesor takes in the data and gives each drone instance a rating, then outputs the data